Odgers berndtson

 Generative AI and AI in general presents significant opportunities and challenges for HR professionals.
 Potential early use cases are in employee engagement, workforce analysis and talent demand predictions.

-Using AI, employers could track employee sentiment, analyze thousands of feedback comments, and use both to predict when teams might be struggling.
+Using AI, employers could track employee sentiment, analyse thousands of feedback comments, and use both to predict when teams might be struggling.
 By cross-referencing job descriptions with resumes, AI has the potential to identify and predict skills gaps and reskilling needs.
 What’s more, AI chatbots trained on a company’s HR policies will be able to triage employee HR inquiries and provide policy information, freeing HR professionals from these time-consuming tasks.

-However, most organizations are a long way from this AI analytics capability.
-Poor data quality and governance and a lack of centralization means most CHROs cannot quickly and readily take advantage of new AI developments.
+However, most organisations are a long way from this AI analytics capability.
+Poor data quality and governance and a lack of centralisation means most CHROs cannot quickly and readily take advantage of new AI developments.
 But for those with mature data management, AI will enable the HR function to move from an advisory position to business partner, then to strategic talent partner.
 At the same time, as AI increasingly changes workforce composition, talent strategy and anticipating skills needs will become critical to the business strategy.
 As a result, CHROs are likely to become far more common on boards.

-Without guardrails or precedent, many leaders will need to take responsibility for the direction of AI in their organizations.
+Without guardrails or precedent, many leaders will need to take responsibility for the direction of AI in their organisations.
 Implementing policies and ensuring robust data governance will mean AI is more likely to become a friend, rather than a foe.

 ______________________________________________________